raz2raz/gcd_courseproject/README.md

 peter@ranbek.net
 prepared for Course Project, Getting and cleaning Data, January 2015

-Upon execution with the following steps, run_analysis.R will take data sourced from the Human Activity Recognition Using Smartphones Dataset , Version 1.0., import it, transform it as described in CodeBook.md, create a subdirectory ("/tidy") if it doesnt already exist for output, and export the file tidy_data.csv as specified in CodeBook.md in the aforementioned subdirectory.
+Upon execution with the following steps, run_analysis.R will take data sourced from the Human Activity Recognition Using Smartphones Dataset , Version 1.0., import it, transform it as described in CodeBook.md, create a subdirectory ("/tidy") if it doesnt already exist for output, and export the file tidy_data.txt as specified in CodeBook.md in the aforementioned subdirectory.

 ###Steps
 1. Ensure the source data is present in the default locations contained by the unpacked zip file.
 When unpacked the following folders should be present.